Salix alba caerulea

 Common Name: Cricket Bat Willow

-Salix alba caerulea is a Deciduous Tree up to 25.00 metres tall.
+Salix alba caerulea is a deciduous tree that can grow up to 25.00 metres tall.

 Low lying or hilly ground, usually on wet soils[